Accelerate Development | Simplify | Problem Solving

 Product Development Using Finite Element Analysis (FEA)

-With electronic models, Gerber files and conductive trace files can be used to help build the analysis model.
-Conductive trace models are useful in estimating conductivity for the circuit card.
+For electronic models, use Gerber files.
+Also, use conductive trace files to create the analysis model.
+Conductive trace models help estimate conductivity for the circuit card.

 Norman T. Neher, P.E.